 The smell might go away, but until a technician or first responder gives you the go-ahead, do not return to try turn safety valve back on.

 Sometimes propane safety issues are not related to the odor, but instead reveal themselves through a service interruption.

 If service is interrupted in your home: Close your tank’s service valve and turn off the valves on your appliances.
 This can happen when you have a new or modified system or have recently replaced your gas meter or regulator.
 It could also be a sign of a gas leak or run-out.
 One of our expert technicians will need access to your home to reinstate service.
 They’ll need to complete a code-required leak test and start up all of your propane appliances.
 If they cannot get inside, the container valve will not be turned on, and you’ll be charged for an additional service call.

 If you have propane in a second home: Be sure to install a low-temperature warning device and have a trusted caretaker or neighbor check on your property while it is unattended.
 Please be sure to provide Lakes Gas with emergency contact information to check on your property if left unattended for any period of time.

 If your second home loses heat, turn your water supply off before you restore heat.
 This will help prevent water damage from potentially broken pipes.

 Our staff is certified by the National Propane Gas Association (NPGA), in cooperation with the Propane Education & Research Council (PERC).

-The learning modules below were created by the PERC.
+The videos below were created by the PERC.
 They include valuable information about handling propane appliances for cooking, home heating and more, in the safest way possible.
-Select the modules below to learn about each of their topics in the world of propane safety.

 Do you have more questions about propane safety?
 Contact us today and someone from our dependable team will be happy to help!